anonymousRj7/FineTuning-of-phi3-model-For-DataBase-Learning/README.md

 # FineTuning-of-phi3-model-For-DataBase-Learning

-# I used two approach for finetuning the Model and 1st approach is giving good results

 # 1. Use the Synthetic data generation by generate the answer of question given  in format of expected output
 1.After generating the answer i make it into the format of finetuning of phi3 model